-The Amplifon Cell registers a combined loss ratio of 89% (2018: 77%).
+The Amplifon Cell registers a combined loss ratio of 215% (2019: 89%).
 The Amplifon Cell continues to run-off reinsurance business risk which extends up to early 2022.
-The run-off positioning for the Cell is expected to continue to generate profits in supporting the attaching reinsurance risk.
+The run-off positioning for the Cell is supported by its capital base which, notwithstanding the depletion in own funds for losses reported during 2020, is robust enough to match its regulated requirements for solvency capital.

-Other Cells also performed well registering an aggregate combined loss ratio of 97% (2018: 91%).
+Other Cells also performed well registering an aggregate combined loss ratio of 105% (2019: 97%) which result is impacted by one specific cell which is currently running off its claims reserves.

-The PCC continues to grow its premium income through its Core operation with premium written for the Core being reported at $\leq$ 40,573,438 an increase of 52% over the previous year which had been reported at $\leq$ 26,689,044.
-The result for the aggregate PCC premium written is reported for 2019 at $\leq$ 64,395,595 (2018: $\leq$ 45,285,024).
-Core growth accounts for the larger part of the PCC's aggregate growth.
+The PCC continues to grow its premium income through its Core operation with premium written for the Core being reported at €42,077,465, an increase of 4% over the previous year which had been reported at €40,573,438.
+The result for the aggregate PCC premium written is reported for 2019 at €65,294,813 (2019: €64,395,595).